cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 <HighlightBox type="note">

-An alias, `cosmos-faucet` is added so that it can be accessed too.
+An alias, `cosmos-faucet`, is added so that it can be accessed too.

 </HighlightBox>